djm30/Distraction-Free-Reddit/ideas.md

 Note -> Popup component should be called index, options should be called options

 #### TODO AO 21/08/2022

 - Refresh in memory settings whenever settings are changed in options menu
 - Add in functionality to enable and disable extension
 - Make it so blocking user feeds doesnt block your own feed

+-- DONE

 ## Nice to have
 - Chat window appears over blocks creen
 - Instead of no post showing up, replace it with a message
 - Same as above but for comments instead
+- Refresh reddit tab on settings change? could be annoying, will have to try it out otherwise, add a little paragraph mentioning you will need to refresh reddit for changes to take affect